Ne-oL/geoz/README.md

 ## License information

-See the file \"LICENSE.txt\" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the file ([LICENSE](https://github.com/Ne-oL/geoz/blob/main/LICENSE)) for information on the terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

+## Contact

+The best way to ask questions is via the [GitHub Discussions channel](https://github.com/Ne-oL/geoz/discussions).
+In case you encounter any bugs, please create an issue in [GitHub's issue tracker](https://github.com/Ne-oL/geoz/issues) directly to let us know.